Percocet Side Effects Overview

-Some opt to take Percocet to battle the unpleasant effects of stimulants such as cocaine and crystal meth.
+Some take Percocet to battle the unpleasant effects of stimulants such as cocaine and crystal meth.
 This is commonly known as “speedball.”
-Typically a speedball involves combining an opioid such as Heroin, Fentanyl, or Percocet (depressants) and stimulants such as cocaine, Adderall, or methamphetamine.
-The simultaneous use of depressants and stimulants are usually injected but can be used intranasally and in other ways.
-By mixing an opioid and a stimulant, users experience an extreme rush while expecting to reduce the negative effects of both drugs.
+Typically, a speedball combines an opioid such as Heroin, Fentanyl, or Percocet (depressants) and stimulants such as cocaine, Adderall, or methamphetamine.
+The simultaneous use of depressants and stimulants is usually injected but can be used intranasally and in other ways.
+By mixing an opioid and a stimulant, users experience an extreme rush while expecting to reduce the adverse effects of both drugs.

 Abusing these powerful drugs through their combination can affect someone’s health, increase risky behaviors, and damage or end relationships.
 Both opioids and stimulants are common, addictive, and destructive.
-Once a person develops tolerance to a drug, they may be more likely to combine drugs to achieve the desired effects.
-While abusing two drugs at once will almost always guarantee some type of high, it also increases the risks of negative side effects.
+Once people develop tolerance to a drug, they may be more likely to combine drugs to achieve the desired effects.
+While abusing two substances at once will almost always guarantee some high, it also increases the risks of adverse side effects.

 Simultaneous Use of Stimulants and Percocet Side Effects

-The negative effects of stimulants include high blood pressure, anxiety, and strong or irregular heartbeat, while the negative effects of depressants like opioids include drowsiness and suppression of breathing.
+The adverse effects of stimulants include high blood pressure, anxiety, and intense or irregular heartbeat, while depressants like opioids include drowsiness and suppression of breathing.
 Meth, cocaine, and other stimulants mask the effects of opioids.

-Moreover, the combination of Xanax (which is a benzodiazepine) and oxycodone (the active ingredient of Percocet, which is an opioid) produced stronger psychomotor effects and performance impairment.
-This is according to the National Center for Biotechnology Information (NCBI) .
+The combination of Xanax (which is a benzodiazepine) and oxycodone (the active ingredient of Percocet, which is an opioid) produced more intense psychomotor effects and performance impairment.

-Xanax is a brand name of alprazolam and belongs to a class of drugs called benzodiazepines (benzos).
-Xanax is among the most commonly prescribed psychiatric drugs in the U.S. Millions of prescriptions are written for it each year.
+Xanax is a brand name for alprazolam and belongs to a class of drugs called benzodiazepines (benzos).
+Xanax is among the most commonly prescribed psychiatric medications in the US.
+Millions of prescriptions are written for it each year.
 It is prescribed to treat panic disorders and anxiety.
-Xanax is especially addictive when it’s taken in large amounts or combined with other drugs or substances, and it’s very often used recreationally.
+Xanax is exceptionally addictive when taken in large amounts or combined with other drugs or substances, and it’s often used recreationally.

 Both Xanax and Percocet depress the central nervous system (CNS).
 They do so in different ways, but they share this effect.
-Percocet binds to opioid receptors results in slowed functionality of the Central Nervous System (brain and spinal column).
-Xanax achieves this effect by causing the brain to produce more GABA, which is a natural depressant.
+Percocet binds to opioid receptors, resulting in slowed functionality of the central nervous system (brain and spinal column).
+Xanax achieves this effect by causing the brain to produce more GABA, a natural depressant.

 Simultaneous Use of Xanax and Percocet Side Effects

 Taking Percocet and Xanax together puts the user at high risk for potentially dangerous respiratory depression.
-Respiratory depression means the breathing slows down, and this can lead to loss of consciousness, coma or death.
+Respiratory depression means breathing slows down, and this can lead to loss of consciousness, coma, or death.

 It can also cause heart rate changes.
 Almost one in three accidental prescription drug overdoses involves a combination of both benzodiazepines and opioids.
 It’s become so problematic that benzodiazepines and prescription opioids now have a black box warning about the risks of combining these two classes of drugs.